trevordbunch/cis411_lab3/labreports/LAB_ricardoianpadilla.md

   > When it came to the performance of the application it seemed to be fast overall with the expection of 6 and 7 performing slightly diffrent.

 * Is performance even or uneven?
-  > Peeks seemed to be uneven due to varying peaks
+  > Peeks seemed to be uneven beacuse of the many peaks varying.
 * Between queries and mutations, what requests are less performant?
   > Queries seemed to less than mutation such as 6.
 * Among the less performant requests, which ones are the most problematic?